PedroS11/twitch-live-extension/README.md

 ### Graphic Designer
 - [PiwDuarte](https://twitter.com/piwduarte)

-And everyone else that helped to test, and I didn't mention.
+And everyone else that gave feedback and suggestions.

 ## Problems or issues?

 If you encounter any problems, bugs or other issues with the repo, please create an [issue in the GitHub repo](https://github.com/PedroS11/twitch-live-extension/issues).

 ## License

 [BSD-Clause 3](https://github.com/PedroS11/twitch-live-extension/blob/master/LICENSE.md)